Trump’s longtime accountant testifies to N.Y. grand jury in criminal probe

 Now, they have sought testimony from a man who could serve as a human road map to that data.

-This line of inquiry appears separate from the felony charges filed this summer against Trump’s longtime chief financial officer, Allen Weisselberg, and two Trump corporate entities.
+This line of inquiry appears separate from the felony charges filed over the summer against the Trump Organization’s longtime chief financial officer, Allen Weisselberg, and two Trump corporate entities.

 Those charges focused on allegations of tax evasion in the Trump Organization’s payrolls.
 Prosecutors said Weisselberg had concealed portions of executives’ pay — including his own — from the IRS.
 Weisselberg and the two companies have pleaded not guilty.